SiteDistrict WordPress Firewall

 Some of the key features of the SiteDistrict firewall include:

-• WordPress Specific - Our firewall has a built-in understanding of both what legitimate traffic to a WordPress looks like, as well as malicious traffic.
+• WordPress Specific - Our firewall has a built-in understanding of both what legitimate traffic to a WordPress site looks like, as well as malicious traffic.
 Rules and algorithms know what type of URLs, cookies, query strings, referers, and other request parameters are likely valid for WordPress, and which are malicious or indicate an attack.
 Our firewall also knows if requests are sent by valid WordPress users - all without needing to execute any actual WordPress or PHP code.
 All of this means that when it comes to WordPress, we can block more of the junk from the bad guys, while still letting valid users through.

 • High Performance - The SiteDistrict firewall is written in Lua, a high performance scripting language popular for embedding into other systems.
 It is embedded into a custom build of Nginx which makes use of OpenResty modules.
 By using Lua inside Nginx, instead of PHP, we can block hundreds to thousands of requests per second, without affecting site performance.
 Our firewall has many similarities to the one implemented by Cloudflare, a billion-dollar company, and technological leader in the field of web security.